The Jonbenét: 2006-2007: Ugly/Heartless and Devil Music Volume 1

 In December 2005, the band finished writing their first full-length Ugly/Heartless that released on August 8, 2006.
 The album was recorded in January 2006 in Houston at Johnny Killed Rock N' Roll Studios.
 Immediately after recording, the band left for a tour with The Fall of Troy, With All Sincerity and At All Cost.
 The band toured for a lot of 2006 with bands such as The Number 12 Looks Like You, Fear Before The March Of Flames, HeavyHeavyLowLow, At All Cost, God's Temple Of Family Deliverance, The Fall of Troy, The American Black Lung, Fight Pretty, Blues and Fall River.
 The group started to make a name for themselves and appeared in Houston Press on July 20, 2006.
 The band appeared in Decibel Magazine issue #24 in October 2006 and also appeared on SPIN on September 22, 2006.
 The band did an interview with Deaf Sparrow, where they talk about the band's history and the recording and writing process of their album, they also reviewed the album.
 The band's name attracted negative attention after John Mark Karr, who was alleged to have killed Ramsey (but was later acquitted), was arrested.
 The band produced a music video for "Why We're Dead" in fall 2006.

 The band appeared on Lollipop Magazine where they reviewed the album on January 5, 2007.
 On January 15, 2007, it was announced that Emerald Moon Records and Pluto Records were working together to produce a four part 7” vinyl series with The Jonbenét called Devil Music.
 The first vinyl was released on April 17, 2007.
 The Stranger reviewed the album on January 18, 2007 where they described it as a "spastic, angular wall of post-hardcore noise".
 After a short tour with Turmoil, Wil Spent left the band due to complications with diabetes.
 Bryan Schutmaat has taken over on bass.

 2008-2009: Devil Music Volume 2, Substances and disbandment

 The second 7” vinyl was released sometime in summer 2008.

-On August 10, 2009 the band announced a string of final shows, insinuating the band will no longer continue. the last show was played December 19, 2009 at Walter's in Houston, Texas.
+On August 10, 2009 the band announced a string of final shows, intimating that the band would not continue.
+And, in fact, the last show was given on December 19, 2009, at Walter's in Houston, Texas.